 You can Google the term and find plenty of definitions, but for our purposes here we can think of a product owner as the person directly responsible for ensuring that a product gets built as closely as possible to the company’s strategic vision for it.

 And the best way to ensure you are acting as a true product owner is to always think of yourself as a member of your agile development team and not a product manager outside that team.
 That means you work closely with developers.
 You always confirm that they understand the vision and strategy before they begin building.
 Finally, you’re always available at all times to answer their questions.

 “Work closely with your developers to confirm they understand the strategy before they begin building.”

-Problem is many product managers, even great ones, often misunderstand or neglect this part of their role.
-They might perform phenomenally in carrying out their other responsibilities — communicating strategy to stakeholders, overseeing budgets and resources, synthesizing user feedback and competitive intelligence to create product roadmaps, etc.
+The problem is many product managers, even great ones, often misunderstand or neglect this part of their role.
+They might perform phenomenally in carrying out their other responsibilities — communicating strategy to stakeholders, overseeing budgets and resources, synthesizing user feedback and competitive intelligence to create a product development roadmap, etc.

 But when it comes to the day-to-day responsibilities of real product ownership, many product managers simply fall short.
 It can be risky to let this aspect of the role fall through the cracks in any company, but it is particularly dangerous in an agile development environment.

 That’s because the less you behave as a member of your development team then the longer you go without communicating with them.
 That means you have less input over what they’re building and they are more likely to drift away from your strategic vision for the product.

 5 Things a Product Owner Must Do

 Here’s a quick way to determine how well you’re meeting your obligations as a true product owner.
 Ask yourself if the following statements describe you:

 - I think of myself as part of the product development team.
 I’m not simply a product manager who writes specs, delivers them to our developers and then waits for them to build something.
 I am an active member of that team, from the initial product kickoff meeting, through launch and beyond.